 IIB has in place systems to offer Recognition of Prior Learning (RPL) to assess an individual's formal, non-formal and informal learning to determine the extent to which that individual has achieved the required learning outcomes, competency outcomes, or standards for entry to, and/or partial or total completion of, a VET qualification.

 IIB ensures that assessment undertaken for Recognition of Prior Learning:

-- o Meets the requirements of the relevant training package - o Is conducted in accordance with the principles of assessment and rules of evidence - o Meets workplace and, where relevant, regulatory requirements; and - is systematically validated
+- o Meets the requirements of the relevant training package. - Is conducted in accordance with the principles of assessment and rules of evidence.